reliable-ai/fairground-dataset-cache/README.md

 # Fairground Dataset Cache 🗃️

 This repository contains a cache of all datasets from the Fairground project whose licenses allow for redistribution.
+Datasets are cached at the `loaded` stage of the processing pipeline.

 For additional context, please refer to the main repository: https://github.com/reliable-ai/fairground